MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-configure-sharepoint-infrastructure-for-dashboards.md

 6. Next, configure the PerformancePoint Unattended Service Account by opening the SharePoint Central Administration page.
 Then, under **Application Management**, click **Manage service applications**.
 Click **PerformancePoint Service Application**, and then click **PerformancePoint Service Application Settings**.
 Type your credentials in the **Secure Store and Unattended Service Account** area, and then click **OK**.

-7. If an error message appears that says “The Unattended Service Account cannot be set for the service application,” you can resolve this problem by doing the following:
+7. If an error message appears that says "The Unattended Service Account cannot be set for the service application," you can resolve this problem by doing the following:

     1. Navigate to the **SharePoint 2012 Central Administration** page, and then under **Application Management**, click **Manage service applications**.